Nvidia GeForce RTX 3070: release date, price, specs

 RTX 3070 release date

 The RTX 3070 is launching worldwide this October.
 Nvidia haven’t announced an exact release date just yet, but I will update this article with a firm date as soon as it’s available.
 It’s widely expected that both the Nvidia Founders Edition of the RTX 3070 as well as third party versions of the card from manufacturers such as Asus, Gigabyte, MSI, Zotac, Palit and more will be available on the same day, so watch this space for more information.
-The RTX 3070 will be the third RX 3000 series GPU to launch in Nvidia’s new Ampere family, following the release of the RTX 3080 and RTX 3090, which came out on September 17th and 24th respectively.
+The RTX 3070 will be the third RX 3000 series GPU to launch in Nvidia’s new Ampere family, following the release of the RTX 3080 and RTX 3090, which will come out on September 17th and 24th respectively.

 RTX 3070 price